 Motherboards ship from the factory with a BIOS or UEFI that can handle contemporary hardware, but they’re not guaranteed to work with any hardware that gets released after they ship.
-Just because a processor is new doesn’t mean that it will be compatible.
+That means you can have a new processor that isn’t compatible with the hardware you’re using due to an issue with new developments since the motherboard was manufactured.
 You will likely have to update to a BIOS or UEFI for it to function.

 If this happens, your computer might refuse to boot your operating system after POSTing, or it might not POST at all.
-Luckily this is a minor inconvenience with a quick fix.
-First, re-install whatever old hardware you removed to confirm the issue and boot your computer.
+Fortunately, there is an easy solution to this issue.
+You’ll take a step backward by re-installing the old hardware you had disabled to troubleshoot your problem.
+When you get your computer back to that status, reboot it.
 Once the old hardware’s in, you can boot your computer, go to your motherboard manufacturer’s website, and find the latest BIOS/UEFI version.
 After installing the latest BIOS/UEFI version is complete, you can re-install your new hardware.

 - How to build a PC